kiawnna/pulumi_ec2_stack/Readme.md

 ## NEW APPS:
 Only do Step 3 and the command `make deploy`.

-### Step 1: Certificate and New Paramter
+### Step 1: Certificate and New Parameter
 - Create a certificate for your domain and a new standard-string parameter for the following value: '/aiAPI/certArn'.
 - '/aiAPI/certArn' should be a verified AWS Certificate Manager certificate, to enable HTTPS traffic through your load balancer.
 - Request a certificate and validate it through EMAIL or DNS.
 Once it is validated, copy the ARN of the certificate and go to AWS Systems Manager.
-Create a new Standard String Parameter called '/aiAPIcertArn' (spelling and capitalization is important).
+Create a new Standard String Parameter called '/aiAPI/certArn' (spelling and capitalization is important).
 Paste the arn you copied into the value field and create the parameter.

 ### Step 2: New Pulumi Stack and Update makefile
 - Create a new Pulumi stack in the Pulumi dashboard.
 Copy this stack name into your makefile and your Pulumi.yaml file.
-- Create a new acecss roken and copy it (you will only see it once) into the makefile.
+- Create a new access token and copy it (you will only see it once) into the makefile.
 - In the makefile, you also need to update the Pulumi owner field and the stack name field to yourself and the name of the new stack you just created, respectively.